27 Places to See in Rome: A Local’s Guide to Rome in 2026

 17. Piazza Venezia e l’Altare della Patria:

-The Altare Della Patria is one of the city’s most famous and photographed monuments and one of the most important in the history of Italy, the Risorgimento and the Savoy monarchy.
-It contains many symbols and references to national unity and Christianity and represents Italy in all its facets.
+One of Rome’s most visible monuments is the Vittoriano in Piazza Venezia, also known as the Altare della Patria.
+It is one of the city’s most famous and photographed monuments and remains one of the most important landmarks in the history of Italy, the Risorgimento, and the Savoy monarchy.

 18. Piazza Navona e la Fontana del Bernini:

-• Fontana dei Quattro Fiumi,
+- Fontana dei Quattro Fiumi

-• Fontana del Moro,
+- Fontana del Moro

-• Fontana del Nettuno
+- Fontana del Nettuno

 19. Mercato Campo De Fiori:

-Located in the south of Piazza Navona, it is undoubtedly one of the city’s oldest markets, if not the oldest, since 1869.
-Campo de Fiori, where all the ladies came every day from the countryside with their herbs and vegetables and often cleaned them directly in the square.
+Located just south of Piazza Navona, this is undoubtedly one of the city’s oldest markets, if not the oldest, dating back to 1869.
+At the beginning of its history, the Campo de’ Fiori market was almost exclusively for trading fruit and vegetables.
+I love the image of all the ladies coming in every day from the countryside with their herbs and vegetables, often cleaning them right there in the square.

 Opening Times: every day from 7 am to 2 pm.